MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/creating-and-testing-a-sample-runbook.md

 The runbook starts with a **Monitor File** activity to wait for the text file to be created.
 It then uses the **Copy File**, **Read Line**, **Append Line**, and **Delete File** activities to perform the other functions.
 A **Junction** activity is used to coordinate the activities so that the **Copy File** and **Append Line** activities are both completed before the source file is deleted.

 ## Create the runbook

 Use the following procedures to create the runbook by using the required activities.

-### To create a runbook

 1. Select **Start**, point to  **All Programs**, select **Microsoft System Center 2016**, select **Orchestrator**, and then select **Runbook Designer**.